ligato/docs/docs/plugins/vpp-plugins.md

 etcdctl del /vnf-agent/vpp1/config/vpp/l2/v2/bridge-domain/bd1
 ```

+---

 **REST**

-Currently REST only supports the retrieval of the existing configuration.
-Use this cURL command to read all bridge domains:
+REST supports the retrieval of the existing configuration.
+REST cannot be used to add, modify or delete configuration data.

+Use this cURL command to read all BD entries:

 ```bash
 curl -X GET http://localhost:9191/dump/vpp/v2/bd
 ```

+---

 **gRPC**